 Joyce Wilson, London Area Director, Arts Council England.

 Working with new delivery partners including the British Council, the Weston Jerwood Creative Bursaries 2017-2019 will create a powerful peer network of 40 organisations and 40 talented recent graduates from disadvantaged socio-economic backgrounds.
-80% of placements will be awarded outside of London, ensuring that young people and organisations nationally can thrive.
+80% of placements will be awarded outside of London, ensuring that recent graduates and organisations nationally can thrive.
 The 40, 12-month placements will be remunerated in line with Living Wage Foundation's guidance and be recruited through open application according to financial and academic eligibility criteria between October 2017 and February 2018.

 The programme has raised the profile of the debate around diversity, with press coverage in Arts Professional, Arts Industry Magazine (AI) and The Stage and has directly resulted in job creation, with 60% of placements being extended and 32 % of roles being made permanent, or leading to longer term employment relationships, across both editions.
 The initiative was included as a case study in DCMS’ Culture White Paper and referred to as exemplary in Arts Council England’s commissioned report Analysis of Theatre in England.